 Workforce Pathways Scholarship

-Trident Technical College’s Division of Continuing Education and Economic Development is offering a new installment of the Workforce Pathways Scholarship that pays for course fees for approved career training continuing education programs.
+Trident Technical College's (TTC) Division of Continuing Education and Economic Development is offering a new session of Workforce Pathways Scholarship (WPS) funds that pay for course fees for approved career training continuing education programs.
+This is a new, separate opportunity from the WPS funds that are also available currently to pay for academic courses at Trident Technical College this year.

 For more information, visit www.tridenttech.edu/ce/funding/pathways-scholarship.htm or call 843.574.6152.